jasonhall0081/company-management/README.md

   * [Grobe Erklärung der Module nach Fachlichkeit](#grobe-erklärung-der-module-nach-fachlichkeit)
 <!-- TOC -->

 The following description is written in German, but the code and other dependencies are based on the English language.
-It will be worth to translate the following text into English ;) P.S. use deepl.com
+It will be worth to translate the following text into English

 ## Einleitung
 Dieses Projekt soll meinen Umgang mit einer Fullstack Anwendung repräsentieren. <br>